Setting Boundaries, Being Used and Compromising Moral Standards

-If he loves you he’ll respect you.
+If he loves you, he’ll respect you.

 Once he understands, he will have the chance to decide whether he will honor your wishes or not.
-If he says he loves you but is not willing to respect your boundaries and deep-held moral beliefs, I would say he doesn’t really love you.
+If he says he loves you but is not willing to respect your boundaries and deep-held moral beliefs, I will say he doesn’t really love you.
 Better to find that out now rather than later.
 You deserve to find someone who loves you enough to respect your boundaries.

 When you tell him why you believe what you do, you will give him a chance to see how beneficial committing to those boundaries could be to your relationship.